UCKarl/UCKarl.github.io/interests/music/andorian_dragon.md

 like when you were in my life

 Post-C
-I've been searching for the sign a mine
+I've been searching for the sign
+a message or note divine
+taking it off the mark
+to step out from the dark

 V5
 It's been ten years, and the night has come fast